Xpra-org/xpra/docs/Subsystems/README.md

 # Subsystems

-This documentation refers to individual protocol features, it links to the implementation and technical documentation for each subsystem.
+This documentation refers to individual [protocol](../Network/Protocol.md) features, it links to the implementation and technical documentation for each subsystem.

 Most modules are optional, see [security considerations](../Usage/Security.md).

+## Concepts

 * Client Module: feature implementation loaded by the client, it interfaces with the corresponding "Client Connection Module" on the server side
-* Client Connection Module: for each connection to a client, the server will instantiate this module
+* Client Connection Module: for each connection to a client, the server will instantiate a handler
 * Server Module: feature implemented by the server, it may interact with multiple "Client Connection Modules"

 | Subsystem                           | [Client Module](../../xpra/client/mixins/)                   | [Server Module](../../xpra/server/mixins)          | [Client Connection Module](../../xpra/server/source/)    | User Documentation                                      |
 |-------------------------------------|--------------------------------------------------------------|----------------------------------------------------|----------------------------------------------------------|---------------------------------------------------------|